PlagatonicRed/Game-Dev-Portfolio/README.md

 [Mentally Drained](https://plagatonicred.itch.io/mentally-drained) was also made for another 48 hour game jam, this time I was the sole programmer on the team and was responsible for a majority of the programming in the game.

 ## Apotheo.sys
-Made for the Spartasoft March 2024 48 hour game jam
+Made for the Spartasoft March 2024 48 hour game jam, I was mainly responsible for creating the gameplay logic (text based interaction system) but I also implemented a 3D object display for when the player picks up specific items.
+I'm particularly proud of the substring/auto finish detection that I also included in the game that allows the player to only type in part of a command and still have it function

+([Click Here](https://langstonian.itch.io/apotheosys)) to see the game